Frequently Asked Questions

 I like for my horse to be very deeply bedded in shavings.
 Will you do that?

-We provide 7 bags of shavings per month which is usually plenty for most horses.
+We provide 7 bags of shavings per month with your board package which is usually plenty for most horses.
 If you prefer more bedding than we are using in your stall, you are welcome to purchase additional shavings and we will gladly use them.

 I am cleaning my own stall and my stall floor has developed a hole in the "wet spot."
 Will you haul in more clay to level up my stall for me?